giuliavezzani/giuliavezzani_old.github.io/frontiers.md

 The following picture represents a sketch of the modeling and grasping pipeline.
 1) The object is stored by the object property collector with the label object.
-2) LbpExtract provides the 2D blob of the object.
-3) The 3D point cloud is extracted from the disparity map, by querying the Structure From Motion module.
-4) The superquadric modeling the object is reconstructed.
-5) The grasping pose and approaching trajectory for the right hand are computed.
+2) A segmentation algorithm provides the 2D blob of the object.
+3) The 3D point cloud is extracted from the disparity map.
+4) The superquadric modeling the object is reconstructed [1].
+5) The grasping pose and approaching trajectory for the right hand are computed [1].
 6) The robot grasps the object.

 <p align="center">
 <img src="https://raw.githubusercontent.com/giuliavezzani/giuliavezzani.github.io/master/files/results.png">
 </p>

+[1] G. Vezzani, U. Pattacini, and L. Natale, “A grasping approach based on superquadric models,” in _IEEE International Confeference on Robotics Automation_, pp. 1579–1586, IEEE, 2017.

 [Home page](./)